SSIGPRO/LOUPE_evolutions/README.md

 # LOUPE_evolutions
-If you make use of our work, please cite:
+If you make use of our work, please cite [1]:

 "A Deep Learning Method for Optimal Undersampling Patterns and Image Recovery for MRI Exploiting Losses and Projections", Filippo Martinini, Mauro Mangia, Alex Marchioni, Riccardo Rovatti, and Gianluca Setti.
 DOI: 10.1109/JSTSP.2022.3171082